corupta/Currency-Converter-EUR-to-USD-TRY-GBP-CNY/README.md

 That's a project I've created as a university homework for the course, CMPE 230 - Systems Programming on Dec 20th, 2017.

 Basically, that's a QT project that fetches data from fixer.io and shows converts the given TRY amount to USD/EUR/GBP/CNY.
+However, since the fixer.io api has changed and the free plan only supports base as EUR, I updated the project to convert from EUR to USD/TRY/GBP/CNY.

-What the project is about can be found via [Project.pdf](https://github.com/corupta/Currency-Converter-TRY-to-USD-EUR-GBP-CNY/blob/master/Project.pdf)
+What the project is about can be found via [Project.pdf](https://github.com/corupta/Currency-Converter-EUR-to-USD-TRY-GBP-CNY/blob/master/Project.pdf)

 That's a qt project, and I did not used qt designer.
 QT4+ is supported.
 (Lower versions may also support but are not tested.)